Ten-dimensional neural network emulator for the nonlinear matter power spectrum: Acknowledgments

 \section{Acknowledgments}

-We thank Ye (Issac) Lin for testing the emulator on machines with different architectures (ARM and x86).
+We thank the anonymous referee and Ye (Issac) Lin for testing the emulator on different machines.
+We are grateful to Nicholas Kern for helpful discussions.
 YY and SB acknowledge funding from NASA ATP 80NSSC22K1897.
 MFH is supported by the Leinweber Foundation and DOE grant DE-SC0019193.
 Computing resources were provided by Frontera LRAC AST21005.
 The authors acknowledge the Frontera and Vista computing projects at the Texas Advanced Computing Center (TACC, \url{http://www.tacc.utexas.edu}) for providing HPC and storage resources that have contributed to the research results reported within this paper.
 Frontera and Vista are made possible by National Science Foundation award OAC-1818253.